 Students can also apply for jobs outside of the school to fund their education through the UK Jobs website: https://ukjobs.uky.edu.
-Students are encouraged to look for both student and STEPS (temporary) positions.
-Generally, these positions require students to be in Lexington, but that is not the case for all positions.
+Students are encouraged to look for both

 Students are also encouraged to check with local organizations and businesses for parttime or full-time work to help fund their education and gain valuable experience.